 - Must have attended two Honors Society meetings

 - Attach a complete audit sheet to the application

 - A $70 money order or bank check (no personal checks), payable to Alpha Phi Sigma National Headquarters

 o Note: There is a one-time local chapter membership fee of $15.
 Details on payment method will be discussed at meetings.

-- Submit your completed application, a bank check or money order payable to Alpha Phi Sigma National Headquarters, and your audit sheet to Dr. Scott Johnson (faculty adviser).
+- Submit your completed application, a bank check or money order payable to Alpha Phi Sigma National Headquarters, and your audit sheet to Clairissa Breen (faculty adviser).